nielsdelestinne/proto/README.md

 - We could have opted to just version and share the `.proto` files and let the different consuming modules generated the sources.
 This would have multiple downsides, such as for one: consuming modules would require the protobuf compiler (maven plugin).

+### Todo
+- [ ] Backwards compatible: what if employmentClient still sends out CreateEmployerRequests (byte[]) of contract v1.0.0, but the employment-service has renamed field Name to FullName in version v2.0.0 (should work...)

 ### Questions

 Open questions: